apache/calcite/site/develop/index.md

  * a reviewer has explicitly asked you to perform some modifications that require the use of the `--force` option.

-In the special case, that the Travis CI build failed and the failure is not caused by your changes create an empty commit (`git commit --allow-empty`) and push it.
+In the special case, that the CI build failed, and the failure is not caused by your changes create an empty commit (`git commit --allow-empty`) and push it.